laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

-As the left-hand of the equation only contains constants and the dragfactor, this means that the dragfactor can be determined through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints where x is the time since the start of the recovery phase and y is the currentDt.
-The dragfactor then can be determined through the slope of the resulting function.
-As linear regression algorithm, OLS was chosen as it delivered decent results in the tests, it has a O(1) complexity and can be easily implemented to work on continous datastreams (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).

 In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
 Thus we can calculate the Drag factor of the Flywheel based on the deceleration through the entire recovery phase through formula 7.2 [[1]](#1):

 > k = -I \* &Delta;(1/&omega;) / &Delta;t